barnscott/newworkspaceshortcut-barnix.io/README.md

 Eliminate any errors caused by the extension before submitting PR.
 Debugging workflow may include:

+This command will open a nested Gnome shell.
+On the console where this command is executed, you can read real-time errors of the nested shell.
 ```bash
 dbus-run-session -- gnome-shell --nested --wayland
 ```

-Open a terminal within the nested session:
+Additional commands:

+CLI reference for reading shell logs:
 ```bash
 journalctl -f -o cat /usr/bin/gnome-shell
 ```
-In a second terminal of the nested session:
+CLI reference for disabling/enabling extension:
 ```bash
 gnome-extensions disable newworkspaceshortcut@barnix.io
 gnome-extensions enable newworkspaceshortcut@barnix.io